AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Additional Evaluation Results and Details

 \subsection{Baselines Selection}

-Below, we include details on baselines selection and inference procedures.
+Below, we include details on baseline selection and inference procedures.

-\textbf{Video-to-Audio.} We compare our method against Diff-Foley~\cite{difffoley}, FoleyCrafter~\cite{foleycrafter}, Seeing and Hearing~\cite{seeingandhearing}, Frieren~\cite{frieren}, and Movie Gen A2V~\cite{moviegen}. \begin{itemize} \item \textbf{Frieren:} Since the code was released 6 days before the deadline, we only included qualitative comparison with Frieren on the \website{}.
-We use the Frieren (reflow) model, 64 sampling steps, CFG of 5.0, and the other recommended hyper-parameters for inference. \item \textbf{Movie Gen A2V:} Since Movie Gen is a closed source model and audio samples are released for the Movie Gen Benchmark only, we include user studies and extensive comparison on the \website{} comparing our method against the released benchmark, showing that \method{} achieves superior temporal alignment. \item \textbf{FoleyCrafter:} We employ FoleyCrafter with default settings for inference. \item \textbf{Seeing and Hearing:} We use the official code for V2A and we follow the default sampling parameters.
-We exclude Seeing and Hearing qualitative comparison without prompt as it produces barely audiable sounds in this setting. \item \textbf{Diff-Foley:} We use the official code and set sampling steps to 64 and CFG to 5.0.
+\textbf{Video-to-Audio.} We compare our method against Diff-Foley~\cite{difffoley}, FoleyCrafter~\cite{foleycrafter}, Seeing and Hearing~\cite{seeingandhearing}, Frieren~\cite{frieren}, and Movie Gen A2V~\cite{moviegen}. \begin{itemize} \item \textbf{Frieren:} We use the Frieren (reflow) model, 64 sampling steps, CFG of 5.0, and the other recommended hyper-parameters for inference. \item \textbf{Movie Gen A2V:} Since Movie Gen is a closed source model and audio samples are released for the Movie Gen Benchmark only, we include user studies and extensive comparison on the \website{} comparing our method against the released benchmark, showing that \method{} achieves superior temporal alignment. \item \textbf{FoleyCrafter:} We employ FoleyCrafter with default settings for inference. \item \textbf{Seeing and Hearing:} We use the official code for V2A and we follow the default sampling parameters.
+We exclude Seeing and Hearing qualitative comparison without prompt as it produces barely audible sounds in this setting. \item \textbf{Diff-Foley:} We use the official code and set sampling steps to 64 and CFG to 5.0.
 For the rest of the parameters, we use the default setting. \end{itemize} For all of the baselines, we generate the audio at their recommended length from the full-length videos and crop it to 5.16s for a fair comparison with our method.

 \textbf{Audio-to-Video.} To the best of the authors' knowledge, TempoToken~\cite{tempotoken} is the only in-the-wild A2V baseline with publicly available code.
 We exclude Seeing and Hearing~\cite{seeingandhearing} A2V results as their code is not available for this task.
-Additionally, we exclude joint audio-video generation methods such as MMDiffusion~\cite{mmdiffusion}, as they were trained on the very limited Landscapes Videos dataset~\cite{lee2022soundguidedsemanticvideogeneration}, which contains only 928 videos and lacks generalization beyond landscape scenarios.
+Additionally, we exclude joint audio-video generation methods (see \apref{sec:jointaudiovideo}) such as MMDiffusion~\cite{mmdiffusion}, as they were trained on the very limited Landscapes Videos dataset~\cite{lee2022soundguidedsemanticvideogeneration}, which contains only 928 videos and lacks generalization beyond landscape scenarios.
 We also exclude sound-guided image animation methods~\cite{audiosynchronizedvisualanimation, lee2022soundguidedsemanticvideogeneration}, as they address a fundamentally different task.